Dogs and children: gentle introductions

 Frequently asked questions

-How do I introduce baby to the dog?
+How do I introduce a baby to the dog?

-Prepare well before the arrival: close off at least two rooms to the dog, work on lead walking for the pram and keep its routine steady.
-When the baby is born, link the baby with good things (a little extra for the dog at every feed) so that its life improves with the baby, never the other way round.
-And never leave the dog alone with the baby, whatever its age.
+Plan ahead before the birth: close off at least two rooms to the dog, work on his lead walking so you're ready to go out with the pram, and keep his routine steady.
+Once the baby is here, make the baby's presence mean good things for the dog, a little extra at every feed for example, so that his life improves with the baby, never the other way round.
+And never leave the dog alone with the baby, whatever his age.

-No breed is 'the kindest'.
-A large study of nearly 18,000 dogs (Morrill et al. 2022) shows that breed explains only around 9% of behaviour, with huge differences between two dogs of the same breed.
-What protects a child is a well-socialised dog, supervised interactions and an adult keeping watch, not a label.
+No breed is “the kindest”.
+A large study published in the journal Science in 2022, covering nearly 18,000 dogs, shows that breed explains only about 9% of a dog's behaviour, with huge differences between two dogs of the same breed.
+What protects a child is a well-socialised dog, supervised interactions and an adult who is actively watching, not a breed label.

 How do I introduce a new dog to the family cat?

-Gently and in stages, never nose to nose straight away.
-Keep them apart for the first few days, swap their scents (a blanket from each), then let them see each other at a distance behind a barrier while rewarding both for staying calm.
-The cat must always keep an escape route up high and free access to its litter tray and bowl.
-Move at the pace of whichever of the two is more anxious.
+Gently and in stages, never nose to nose from the start.
+Keep them apart for the first few days, swap their scents using a blanket from each, then let them see each other from a distance behind a gate while rewarding calm from both.
+The cat must always keep an escape route up high, and free access to the litter tray and the food bowl.
+Move at the pace of whichever of the two is more worried.

 How long does it take an adopted dog to get used to children?

-There's no standard timeframe: the dog sets the tempo, sometimes a few days, sometimes several weeks depending on its past.
-While it settles in, keep contacts short, calm and always supervised, and let it retreat to its safe corner whenever it needs to.
+There's no standard timeframe: the dog sets the pace, sometimes a few days, sometimes several weeks depending on his past.
+While he's settling in, keep contact short, calm and always supervised, and let him withdraw to his safe corner whenever he needs to.
 Consistency reassures more than speed.

 My dog growls at my child, what should I do?

-Whatever you do, don't punish the growl: it's a precious signal that says 'I need space', and suppressing it risks a bite with no warning.
-Separate them calmly, never again leave the child and the dog unsupervised, and first have a vet check that it isn't in pain.
-Repeated growling at a child is worked on with a veterinary behaviourist, without delay and without guilt.
+Whatever you do, don't punish the growl: it's a precious signal saying he needs space, and removing it means risking a bite with no warning next time.
+Separate them calmly, never again leave your child and the dog unsupervised, and first have your vet check that he isn't in pain.
+Repeated growling at a child is worked on with a veterinary behaviourist, without delay.

 Can I leave my dog alone with my child?

-Read nextNext in this pathQuand et comment s'appuyer sur un proReadLoading your progress…
+Read nextNext in this pathChoosing your dog trainerReadLoading your progress…